deepanshs/mrsimulator/docs/introduction/getting_started.rst

 You can use Matplotlib's `PyPlot module
 <https://matplotlib.org/stable/tutorials/introductory/pyplot.html>`__ to plot your
 simulations.
-To aid in plotting CSDM instance with PyPlot, csdmpy provides a custom CSDM dataset plot axes.
+To aid in plotting CSDM instances with PyPlot, csdmpy provides a custom CSDM dataset plot axes.
 To use it, simply pass ``projection="csdm"`` when instantiating an Axes instance.
-Below is code using the PyPlot module which will generate a plot and a pdf file of the simulated spectrum:
+Below is code using the PyPlot module, which will generate a plot and a pdf file of the simulated spectrum:

 .. note::

-    To use the custom CSDM axes with ``projection="csdm"``, the csdmpy library needs imported.
+    To use the custom CSDM axes with ``projection="csdm"``, the csdmpy library needs importing.

 .. _fig1-getting-started: